Fulton County grand jury recommended charges against Lindsey Graham, Georgia senators

 Several pro-Trump individuals involved in helping convince Georgia state legislators of Trump’s baseless claims of election fraud were also recommended for indictments.

-Though Willis ultimately indicted Giuliani and others who spoke at various hearings in Dec.
-2020, the recommendation list was more expansive.
+Willis ultimately indicted Giuliani and others who spoke at various hearings in Dec.
+2020, but the recommendation list was more expansive.

 It also includes Georgia state Sen. William Ligon (R), who called for a special session to respond to the false fraud claims.